Connecting Brands with Influencers in 3 clicks!

 Context

-In early 2023, our strategy changed from growth to retention, as we prepared for an acquisition.
+In Q1-2023, our strategy changed from growth to retention, as we prepared for an acquisition.

 So we redesigned the influencer mobile app around expectation alignment.
 I led product design for the mobile workflows from brief to content delivery, clarifying requirements and handoffs so creators knew exactly what to deliver and brands got what they expected.